aelise/groutr_web/_pages/eula.md

 ## **8. LIABILITY**

 This app is a visualizer.
 Results may be approximate and are for informational purposes only.
-Use your own judgment and confirm important decisions independently. **you’re responsible for how you use the app.**
+Use your own judgment and confirm important decisions independently. **You’re responsible for how you use the app.**

 8.1 Use at your Own Risk.